KristhianX/essential-buttons-toolbar/README.md

 - **Toolbar buttons:** Enable/disable the buttons and change their position.
 - **Exclude URLs:** Specify which web addresses to exclude.
 - **Live reload of settings changes:** No more need to refresh the pages to apply the new settings or the exclude rules.
+- **Integrated blank.html:** A blank page where the toolbar is accessible.

 This extension does not access, log, or share your data.
 It is also ad-free and will always remain so.